Energy-Lab-Pollution/twitter_search/README.md

 Which will output all the account types for the given location (in this case, Kolkata), but skip the _media_ account type.
 This will also generate the corresponding csv file for "Kolkata".

-## For all locations, get all the account types at once
+## For all locations, get all the account types at once (not advisable since it will consume lots of tokens)

 If you want to get all the account types for all locations, you can use the following command: